yuszuv/karlsquell/README.md

 cp /path/to/database_dump.sql ./private
 ```

-Then run docker setup (see below), login to docker container and import dump with `db.sh < /private/database_dump.sql`
+Then run the docker setup (see below), login to the docker container and import a dump with `db.sh < /private/database_dump.sql`

 ## Usage